The Circularity of Sustainability - InsightEV

 Two announcements caught our eye recently.
-The first was Spiro in Africa announcing a strategic partnership with Ace Green Recyling Inc. for battery recycling.
+The first was Spiro in Africa, announcing a strategic partnership with Ace Green Recycling Inc. for battery recycling.
 Spiro is the market leader in Africa in terms of electric motorcycles and batteries deployed.
 Taking the lead in circularity should have a positive influence on other participants.

 Ace Green Recycling, Inc. is a leading sustainable battery recycling technology provider.
 The USA-Singapore-India-based company would recycle end-of-life batteries for Spiro and waste from Spiro’s battery manufacturing facilities.
 Ace would be Spiro’s exclusive global preferred recycling partner.
 The strategic joint venture will boost Africa’s circular economy.